 |Fireworks (Photo credit: Wikipedia)|

-Here in the South, there appears to be a regional obsession with fireworks unlike anything I have previously experienced.
-While organized displays only happen on July 4, many families appear to include fireworks in their celebration of the 4th, New Year's Eve, and as I recently learned, even Christmas.
+Here in Mississippi, there is a regional obsession with fireworks unlike anything I have experienced elsewhere.
+While organized displays only happen on July 4, many families include fireworks in their celebration of the 4th, New Year's Eve, and even Christmas.
 Evidently, Jesus expects fireworks.
-He expects them to begin a few days before Christmas eve and continue until a few days after New Year's Day.
+He expects them to begin a few days before Christmas Eve and continue until a few days after New Year's Day.
 He's not happy with sparklers or smoke bombs; he demands bottle rockets and real explosives capable of shaking windows and preventing anyone from sleeping (including those wearing earplugs).
 Most of all, he expects them to continue all night with total disregard for one's neighbors.
-What Jesus definitely does not expect, however, is for those shooting fireworks into other people's yards to clean up their mess afterward.
+What Jesus definitely does not expect, though, is for those shooting fireworks into other people's yards to clean up their mess afterward.

-The biggest difference of all between fireworks everywhere else I've lived and here in Mississippi is the type of fireworks we're talking about.
-Families around here are using the high-powered stuff I had only previously seen during city-sponsored displays.
+The biggest difference of all between fireworks everywhere else I've lived and here in Mississippi is the type of fireworks they use here.
+Families around here use the high-powered stuff I had only previously seen during city-sponsored displays.
 It seems legal to buy anything one wants, and there have been many times when I have wondered if what I am hearing in the middle of the night is actually dynamite.

-The day after each of these holidays - and for at least a week around Christmas and New Years, I get to celebrate by picking up debris from my yard.
+The day after each of these holidays - and for at least a week around Christmas and New Years, I get to celebrate my lack of sleep by picking up debris from my yard.
 One of these years, I believe I will fill a bucket or two and deposit it on my neighbor's porch.